xitu/gold-miner/TODO/using-arkit-with-metal.md

 All this information is in the `ARFrame` object.
 To access the frame, there are two options: _polling_ or using a _delegate_.
 We are going to describe the latter.
 I took the `ARKit` template for `Metal` and stripped it down to a minimum so I can better understand how it works.
 First thing I did was to remove all the `C` dependencies so bridging is not necessary anymore.
 It will be useful in the future to have it in place so types and enum constants can be shared between `API` code and shaders but for the purpose of this article it is not needed.

 Next, on to **ViewController** which will act as both our `MTKView` and `ARSession` delegates.
 We create a `Renderer` instance that will work with the delegates for real time updates to the application:
+接着，on to **ViewController** which will act as both our `MTKView` and `ARSession` delegates. 我们创建一个 `渲染层、` 实例instance that will work with the delegates for real time updates to the application:

 ```
 var session: ARSession!